 If you happen to live in Alberta or intend to, I have previously written the following helpful and relevant post for you:

-Getting the Calgary Public Library card probably is as essential as getting personal health care card and Social Insurance Number.
+Getting the Calgary Public Library card (free) probably is as essential as getting personal health care card and Social Insurance Number.
 At least that’s how I see it.
-Ironically, I always carry the library card and stash the others on a safe place.
+Ironically, I always carry the library card and stash the others ion a safe place.

 What to Do Next?